Perspective | No, a Virginia school district didn’t ban Dr. Seuss books. Here’s what really happened.

 Here’s my 2017 post (with slight edits) that discusses racism in children’s literature:

-Fifty years after the civil rights movement, we have a new civil rights crusade — the Black Lives Matter movement, inspired by the 2013 acquittal of 17-year-old Trayvon Martin’s murderer, and galvanized by the 2014 Ferguson protests against police brutality.
-Fifty years after Nancy Larrick’s famous “All-White World of Children’s Books” (1965 asked where were the people of color in literature for young readers, the We Need Diverse Books™ campaign is asking the same questions.
+Fifty years after the civil rights movement, we have a new civil rights crusade — the Black Lives Matter movement, inspired by the 2013 acquittal of 17-year-old Trayvon Martin’s killer, and galvanized by the 2014 Ferguson protests against police brutality.
+Fifty years after Nancy Larrick’s famous “All-White World of Children’s Books” (1965) asked where were the people of color in literature for young readers, the We Need Diverse Books™ campaign is asking the same questions.
 These two phenomena are related.
 America is again entering a period of civil rights activism because racism is resilient, sneaky and endlessly adaptable.
-In other words, racism endures because racism is structural: it’s embedded in culture, and in institutions.
+In other words, racism endures because racism is structural: It’s embedded in culture and in institutions.
 One of the places that racism hides — and one of the best places to oppose it — is books for young people.

-That’s the start of a provocative book which discusses exactly what this title says: “Was the Cat in the Hat Black?: The Hidden Racism of Children’s Literature, and the Need for Diverse Books.”
+That’s the start of a provocative book that discusses exactly what this title says: “Was the Cat in the Hat Black?: The Hidden Racism of Children’s Literature, and the Need for Diverse Books.”
 It was written by Philip Nel, a scholar of children’s literature and English professor at Kansas State University who also is director of the children’s literature program at the school.

 Below is a Q&A I did with Nel about his book and about the state of children’s literature.
 Nel has written and spoken extensively about literature for young people.